BTS-OSAV/FGDC-Geospatial-Transportation-Subcommittee/Meetings/October 17, 2018/readme.md

 FGDC TSC Meeting 2018.10.17
 Derald
 Email Eric about
-1. Abstract Due Dates (November?)
+&nbsp; &nbsp; - 1.
+Abstract Due Dates (November?)
-2. Is there a way to ID presentation to be included as a specific track?
+&nbsp; &nbsp; - 2.
+Is there a way to ID presentation to be included as a specific track?
 5.3.1.
 BTS - An update in the U.S. Road Networks Specification
 5.3.2.
 BTS - General Transit Feed Specification Efforts at the USDOT
 5.3.3.
 OST - Presentation Steve Lewis